aws-samples/amazon-transcribe-live-call-analytics/README.md

 Each call processing session runs until the call ends.
 Any session that lasts longer than the maximum duration of an AWS Lambda function invocation (15 minutes) is automatically and seamlessly transitioned to a new ‘chained’ invocation of the same function, while maintaining a continuous transcription session with Amazon Transcribe.
 This function chaining repeats as needed until the call ends.
 At the end of the call the function creates a stereo recording file in Amazon S3.

 Another Lambda function, the Call Event Processor, fed by Kinesis Data Streams, processes and enriches call metadata and transcription segments.
 The Call Event Processor integrates with the (optional) Agent Assist services.
-By default, LCA agent assist is powered by Amazon Lex and Amazon Kendra using the open source QnABot on AWS solution, though other options are available as discussed in the [blog post](http://www.amazon.com/live-call-analytics).The Call Event Processor also invokes the (optional) Transcript Summarization lambda when the call ends, to generate a summary of the call from the full transcript.
+By default, LCA agent assist is powered by Amazon Lex and Amazon Kendra using the open source QnABot on AWS solution, though other options are available as discussed in the [blog post](http://www.amazon.com/live-call-analytics).
+The Call Event Processor also invokes the (optional) Transcript Summarization lambda when the call ends, to generate a summary of the call from the full transcript.

 The Call Event Processor function interfaces with AWS AppSync to persist changes (mutations) in DynamoDB and to send real-time updates to logged in web clients.